 Plus, in homemade caramel, you control the amount of added salt, which, without a doubt, helps balance the sweetness.

-Ultimately it's up to you, but if you only had the option to make the brownies or the caramel from scratch, I would hand down go with the caramel.
+Ultimately it's up to you, but if you only had the option to make the brownies or the caramel from scratch, I would go with the caramel.

 - Doctor up those boxed brownies.
 Get the most out of that packet by making the small changes that I recommend rather than following the packet instructions.
 The changes do make a difference to the overall taste.